Jessie M. Soga

 Jessie Margaret Soga, LRAM (21 August 1870 – 23 February 1954) was a Xhosa/Scottish contralto singer, music teacher and suffragist.
-She was described as the only black suffrage campaigner based in Scotland.
-Soga was a lead member of the Women's Freedom League in Glasgow and later joined the Women's Social and Political Union; but did not carry out militant activity, using her organisational skills and musical talent to raise funds.
+She has been described as the only mixed race suffrage campaigner based in Scotland, Soga was a lead member of the Women's Freedom League in Glasgow and later joined the Women's Social and Political Union; but did not carry out militant activity, instead using her organisational skills and musical talent to raise funds.

 Family and early life

 Jessie Soga was the youngest daughter of Reverend Tiyo Soga (1831–1871), the first black South African minister to be ordained, who became a missionary and translator.
 She was born in Tutura (Somerville) in Transkei, the Cape, South Africa, a year before her father's death in 1871.
-Her mother was Scottish missionary Janet Burnside (1827–1903), who met her father when he was in Scotland whilst studying theology in Glasgow.
+Her mother was Scottish missionary Janet Burnside (1827–1903), who met her husband when he was in Scotland whilst studying theology in Glasgow.
 Her mother and siblings returned to Scotland when he died, and Jessie and all the other children went to school at Dollar Academy.

 She attended and had fees paid from 1879 to 1882.
-In 1882, Jessie was commended in her sewing class, ten years later took a course in 1892 at the Edinburgh School of Art and was awarded 2nd class level pass for Plant Drawing in Outline.
-She was highly commended in the Girls Own Paper puzzle competition in 1897, although she was already teaching singing, and performing by then, for example as soloist at the Kelvingrove United Presbyterian Choir's "very creditable performance" of The Wreck of the Hesperus, and as soloist at Coatbridge Corporation Recitals.
+In 1882, Jessie was commended in her sewing class, then ten years later took a course in 1892 at the Edinburgh School of Art and was awarded 2nd class level pass for Plant Drawing in Outline.
+She was very highly commended in The Girl's Own Paper puzzle competition in 1896.
+She was already teaching singing, and performing by then, for example as soloist at the Kelvingrove United Presbyterian Choir's "very creditable performance" of The Wreck of the Hesperus, and as soloist at Coatbridge Corporation Recitals.

 The Soga siblings, apart from Jessie, returned to live in South Africa: William Anderson Soga (1858–1948) who became a doctor and missionary; John Henderson Soga (1860–1941), who also became a missionary; Allan Kirkland Soga (1861–1938), an early mover in the African National Congress; her sisters, Isabella Macfarlane Soga (1864–1884) and Frances Maria Anne Soga (1868–1942) also worked in Christian missions, and Jotello Festiri Soga (1865–1906), who became South Africa's first black veterinary surgeon.
 Jessie stayed with her mother and they holidayed with a friend in St. Andrews in August 1901.